solombalets/ai-policy-lab/README.md

 └── references/         # Academic references and source documents
 ```

-### Data Sources (to be expanded)
+### Data Sources

-- Speeches from the UN, world leaders, and parliaments
+- Posts from selected Russian pro-government Telegram channels (to be collected and analyzed)
-- Political news articles and official statements
+- Supplementary political speeches, state media publications, and official statements where relevant

 ### Future Directions

-- Dashboard for rhetorical evolution
-- Time-series and geographical mapping
-- Classification model training for rhetorical types
+- Mapping discursive clusters and contradictions across different ideological factions
+- Comparative analysis with independent and opposition media narratives
+- Development of a typology for psychological manipulation techniques in authoritarian digital propaganda
+- Application of time-series analysis to trace narrative evolution during political crises

 ## 🎯 Goals

-- Learn and apply AI tools (LLMs, NLP, data modeling) to real-world political problems
+- Master and apply AI tools (LLMs, NLP, data modeling) to real-world political and strategic challenges
-- Build projects demonstrating the use of AI in international relations, strategy, and public discourse
+- Build substantive projects demonstrating the use of AI in international relations, hybrid conflict research, and discourse analysis
-- Create a portfolio to support career transition to tech-policy or AI-driven strategic analysis
+- Establish a portfolio to support career transition toward tech-policy, strategic analysis, or AI-assisted political research

 ## 👨‍💻 Author